Disney+: Third-party content

 In addition to Disney's own content, select television programs produced by third-party companies but broadcast on Disney-owned television channels are also featured, such as Ludo Studio's Bluey, supplied though BBC Studios.
 Content co-produced with Disney's European subsidiaries, such as Zagtoon's Miraculous: Tales of Ladybug & Cat Noir and Ghostforce, Hasbro Entertainment's Kiya & the Kimoja Heroes and PJ Masks; Banijay Kids & Family's The Unstoppable Yellow Yeti and Samka Studios' Vikingskool are also available on Disney+ in several territories worldwide.

 In October 2022, Disney+ announced that it had acquired streaming rights, excluding the United Kingdom & Ireland (which remained to be streamed on BBC iPlayer), to the BBC series Doctor Who starting in 2023 with the 60th Anniversary Specials starring David Tennant as the Fourteenth Doctor and Catherine Tate as Donna Noble, and continuing with its upcoming fourteenth series starring Ncuti Gatwa as the Fifteenth Doctor.

 On February 7, 2024, Disney+ obtained the streaming rights to the 2023 concert film Taylor Swift: The Eras Tour, for which they will stream an exclusive unabridged edit of the film dubbed "Taylor's Version," with songs not featured in the theatrical and VOD releases, beginning March 15.

 As a result of the Hulu acquisition, select titles from DreamWorks Animation and Warner Bros.
 Discovery, who have a partial deal with Hulu, have also begun to appear on the service, including the 2004 comedy film Shark Tale and the series The Croods: Family Tree, as well as the Cartoon Network series The Amazing World of Gumball and its continuation series, The Wonderfully Weird World of Gumball.

-In Latin America, Disney+ carries a large amount of films and TV series from NBCUniversal such as Chucky and Paramount Global as a result of its merger with Star+ which previously carried this content on their platform.
+In Latin America, Disney+ carries a large number of films and TV series from NBCUniversal such as Chucky and Paramount Global as a result of its merger with Star+ which previously carried this content on their platform.